Herman of Alaska: Mission in Alaska

 The Russian colonization of the Americas began when Vitus Bering and Aleksei Chirikov discovered Alaska on behalf of the Russian Empire in 1741.
-The expedition harvested 1,500 sea otter pelts, which Chinese merchants bought for 1,000 rubles each at their trading post near Lake Baikal.
+The expedition harvested 1,500 sea otter pelts, which Chinese merchants bought for 1,000 rubles apiece at their trading post near Lake Baikal.
 This spurred a "fur rush" from 1741 to 1798 in which frontiersmen known as promyshlenniki explored Alaska and the Aleutian Islands.
 They alternately fought with and intermarried the native peoples.

 Grigory Shelikhov, a fur-trader, subjugated the native population of Kodiak Island.
 With Ivan Golikov, he founded a fur-trading company that eventually received a monopoly from the Imperial government; it became known as the Russian-American Company.
 Shelikhov founded a school for the natives, and many were converted to Russian Orthodox Christianity.

 The Shelikhov-Golikov Company appealed to the Most Holy Synod of the Russian Orthodox Church to provide a priest for the natives.
 Catherine the Great decided instead to send an entire mission to America.
 She entrusted the task of recruiting missionaries to Metropolitan Gabriel of St. Petersburg, who sent ten monks from Valaam, including Herman.
 The missionaries arrived on Kodiak on September 24, 1794.

 Herman and the other missionaries encountered a harsh reality at Kodiak that did not correspond to Shelikhov's rosy descriptions.
-The native Kodiak population, called "Americans" by the Russian settlers, were subject to harsh treatment by the Russian-American Company, which was being overseen by Shelikhov's manager Alexander Baranov.
-He later became the first governor of the colony.
+The native Kodiak population, called "Americans" by the Russian settlers, were subject to harsh treatment by the Russian-American Company, which was being overseen by Shelikhov's manager Alexander Baranov, who later became the first governor of the colony.